Podcast Transcript: How to Measure the Success of Your Blog

 JILLYN: So, just like so much in life if you don’t measure you don’t know what’s working and what’s not.
 Analytics help you determine what is working and what isn’t.
-Content is a time-consuming thing to produce and you wanna make sure that what you’re writing is doing its job.
-You wanna make sure that what you’re writing is doing its job.
-You wanna make sure that you’re writing more of the content that draws your readers in and helps you break into future clients.
+Content is a time-consuming thing to produce and you want to make sure that what you’re writing is doing its job.
+You want to make sure that what you’re writing is doing its job.
+You want to make sure that you’re writing more of the content that draws your readers in and helps you break into future clients.

 Your analytics can also help you learn more about your market and following.
 For instance, you might think that you’re writing for middle-class men in their late thirties, however, when you look at the analytics you may find the majority of your visitors are actually women in their mid-twenties with children.
 That’s a very different demographic, and it will allow you to better position yourself to speak to that market and refine your tone to better fit your audience.

-KELLI: Yes, you definitely wanna get to the right audience, because if you’re writing for the wrong audience then you might end up not getting better clients and customers.
+KELLI: Yes, you definitely want to get to the right audience, because if you’re writing for the wrong audience then you might end up not getting better clients and customers.

 KELLI: We all know that instant money in business lets you get other wonderful things done.